 A recent conversation with an activist led to some interesting thoughts.
 The gist of the conversation was that in order for activist art to be effective it had to be in your face, brutal and angry.

 But my opinion is that angry art looses the viewer.
-Before the viewer ever has a chance to see the art they are already biased towards it, no matter how effective the message might be within the art.
+Before the viewer ever has a chance to see the art they are already biased against it, no matter how effective the message might be within the art.

 Consider pro life advocates against abortion.
 Whether you are pro life or pro choice, the signs they use at abortion rallies are repulsive.
 There is no room for their message to get through when most people won't even glance at a photo of an aborted fetus.